 Mark Sabotti, General Manager of Business Development

-Since 2018, Mark has led Telstra Health’s Business Development team.
-Mark has extensive experience in consulting and professional services to healthcare and life sciences.
-He is a recognised leader in business development and consulting both nationally and internationally.
+Since 2017, Mark has led Telstra Health’s Business Development Team.
+Mark has extensive experience in Consulting and Professional Services to Healthcare and Life Sciences organisations throughout Asia Pacific, the Americas and Europe and is a recognised leader in Health Software Solutions both nationally and internationally.

 Alex White, Head of Corporate Affairs